pratyushdixit27/Java-Questions/README.md

 Final Variable: To declare a variable as constant

-This Keyword: Helps in printing the instance variable of present class
+This Keyword: Refers the instance variable or methods of present class

-Super Keyword: Helps in printing the instance variable of parent class
+Super Keyword: Refers in instance variable or method of parent class